About the Individual Development Account (IDA) Project

-- Deposit at least $25 each month into account while participating in the program
+- Deposit at least $50 each month whileparticipating in the program

-- Be enrolled in the IDA Project for at least six (6) months before withdrawing from IDA
+- Be enrolled in the program for at least six (6)months before withdrawing from the Individual Development Account (IDA)

-- Asset-Specific Training regarding homeownership, entrepreneurship/business, vehicle purchase training, or post-secondary education
+Asset-specific training regarding homeownership, entrepreneurship/business, vehicle purchase, home maintenance, or post-secondary education

 - One (1) year follow-up